britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 	* Welcome page now has new tabs, links to documentation and is generally cleaned up to show more information in a better format.
 	* Replaced a call to mkdir() with wp_mkdir_p() (contributed by lubobill1990)
 	* Set a variable to type array if it's empty - just in case its empty because an array wasn't passed into the function (contributed by lubobill1990)
+	* Replaced calls to update_user_meta with update_user_option instead (helps when users are on multi-site so that they can have different options on each site).

 * New
 	* Filter added to reply form - wpas_show_reply_form_front_end - can be used to control whether the reply form should be shown on the front-end.